- Automates velocity model building to achieve an accelerated project turnaround

 PGS acquired the first two parts of the deepwater Campos Basin data in 2020, using multisensor streamer acquisition, and covering an area of greater than 7 000 sq. km.
 The over-burden postsalt data is complex, characterized by local basins and a prominent fault regime.
 There are highly mobile salt bodies overlain with fast and laterally inconsistent carbonate layers.
 The presalt section is laterally heterogeneous and is heavily faulted.

 The PGS hyperModel simulation ran in two parts, initially solving the postsalt section.
 An automatic horizon tracing algorithm based on waveform genotype segmentation helped pick most of the fast carbonate and top-salt mask.
 Following a salt flood, the same network determined the base salt, and the Monte Carlo simulation then solved the presalt section.
 The first image below displays the benign input model and migrated Common Image Gathers (CIGs) from the part one region, and shows areas of significant under- and over-corrected moveout on the CIGs.
 The output from the model building is shown in the second image.
 CIGs are flatter and the model is geologically consistent, especially in the presalt section.
-Model building took less than four weeks, with the hyperModel component taking approximately two weeks.
+The model building took less than four weeks, with the hyperModel component taking approximately two weeks.

 "By using PGS hyperModel, we have reduced the turnaround time for the super-fast-track, generating a suitable model for depth imaging of an accelerated product, enabling PGS to deliver data to a client in fall 2020, well in advance of Brazil's 17th bidding round in 2021," says PGS Senior Reservoir Geophysicist, Yermek Balabekov.